albertogeniola/meross-homeassistant/README.md

 # Meross HomeAssistant component
 A full featured Homeassistant component to drive Meross devices.
-This component is based on the underlying MerossIot library (here).
+This component is based on the underlying MerossIot library available [here](https://github.com/albertogeniola/MerossIot).

 ## Towards Homeassistant official integration
 My personal goal is to make this component fully compliant with Homeassistant, so